CHEAP FLIGHTS TO GREECE

 from the travel agency.
 If you get off the ferry

-that used to come from Alexandria, Egypt has been
+which used to come from Alexandria, Egypt has been

 train or bus to Athens or go from Avalik to